-Under the Town and Country Planning Acts, we are required to consider protecting trees which may be at risk from development and we have a duty to identify and protect trees of significant visual amenity and heritage value.
-The role of our Tree Team includes providing advice to the Planning Authority on the protection and management of these trees.
+Under the Town and Country Planning Acts, we are required to consider protecting trees which may be at risk from development.
+We also have a duty to identify and protect trees of significant visual amenity and heritage value.
+Our Tree Team provides advice to the Planning Authority on the protection and management of these trees.

-Tree owners have a duty of care to manage their trees appropriately.
+Tree owners have a duty of care to manage their trees appropriately, so that any person that might be affected by the tree does not suffer any unreasonable harm or loss.
 We have certain discretionary powers in respect of dangerous trees as set out within the Local Government (Miscellaneous Provisions) Act 1976.

-Where the council receives notice from an owner or occupier of land requesting that we make safe a tree on other land, the council may, if we consider that the tree is likely to cause damage to persons or property, serve notice on the owner or occupier of the land on which the tree is situated requiring them to take specified steps to make the tree safe.
-Before seeking to exercise these powers, we would normally expect the respective owner/occupiers to try and resolve the matter by agreement.
+Where we receive a request about making a tree safe on private property, we may, if we consider that the tree is likely to cause imminent harm or damage, serve notice on the owner or occupier of the land on which the tree is situated.
+This notice will require them to take specified steps to make the tree safe.
+Before doing this we would, however, normally expect the respective owner/occupier to try and resolve the matter by agreement.

-Owner/occupiers requesting that the council exercise these powers should contact us using the contact details on this page and setting out their address, the location of the tree and a description of its condition.
-Having received such information, we will determine whether a site investigation is appropriate and whether the circumstances justify the exercise of these powers.
-Where it is evident that there may be an imminent danger, a tree officer will visit the site to assess the condition of the tree in question.
+Our report a tree issue form can be used to report issues with trees/branches that are causing or are about to cause damage to property, or that pose a danger to people.
+We will determine if a site investigation is appropriate and whether the circumstances justify the exercise of these powers.
+Where it is evident that there may be an imminent danger, a tree officer will visit the site to assess the condition of the tree.